 Students work at one of the Rio Salado computer labs or from their home or office if they have the appropriate hardware and software.
-Each lab is staffed with computer instructors and lab assistants who are there to help with questions and provide support.
+Each lab is staffed with lab assistants who are there to help with questions and provide support.